vivaria/edisonrul.ing/docs/source/cards/l/labyrinth-of-nightmare.md

 ### Card Rulings

-●This will activate the effect of Dream Clown.
+*   This will activate the effect of Dream Clown.